gg582/ssh-chatter/README.md

 The setting only affects live chat threads—bulletin board content continues to translate without reservation—so you can tune the spacing for your own session without impacting long-form posts.

+Your translation toggle and language choices are saved in `chatter_state.dat`, so future sessions automatically restore the same configuration once you reconnect.

 If you prefer to install without immediately starting the service, run the script with `SKIP_START=1`.

 Service management commands: